-CCAD leads the Army aviation accident investigation processes with subject matter expertise and reliable laboratory analysis.
+CCAD enhances the Army aviation accident investigation processes with subject matter expertise and reliable laboratory analysis.
 CCAD sends depot field teams anywhere in the world to assess, evaluate and repair forward deployed aircraft and components to include depot forward capabilities.
-The depot supports all Soldiers in their maintenance skills development with hands on experience working shoulder to shoulder with the depots artisans.
+The depot supports all Soldiers in their maintenance skills development with hands on experience working shoulder-to-shoulder with the depots artisans.

-- Support current/future platforms and technologies that increase maneuverability, endurance, lethality and sustainability of Army aircraft - Overhaul and repair helicopters and components for the Army, Air Force, Navy, Marines, Department of Homeland Security and Department of State through Foreign Military Sales - Maintain a wide range of component test facilities to repair various systems, equipment and instruments www.ccad.army.mil
+- Support current/future platforms and technologies that increase maneuverability, endurance, lethality and sustainability of Army aircraft - Overhaul and repair helicopters and components for the Army, Air Force, Navy, Marines, Department of Homeland Security and Department of State through Foreign Military Sales - Maintain a wide range of component test facilities to repair various systems, equipment and instruments www.ccad.army.mil f /CorpusChristiArmyDepot in /company/the-corpus-christi-army-depot